Casquette girl: History

-The 23 Pelican Girls arrived first on Massacre Island in late July then took shallow draft boats up Mobile Bay to 27 Mile Bluff weighing anchor on August 1st, 1704.
+The 23 Pelican Girls arrived first on Massacre Island in late July then took shallow-draft boats up Mobile Bay to 27 Mile Bluff weighing anchor on August 1, 1704.
 They had sailed from France in April of that year on the ship Le Pélican.
 A stop in Cuba had resulted in many of the crew and young women receiving mosquito bites and thus becoming infected with Yellow Fever.
 Two of the young women died soon upon arrival and the epidemic spread throughout the fort even taking the life of adventurer Henri de Tonti.
-Being that as it may, most of the young women were married, to a man of their choosing, within a month.
-All of the women were between 14 and 19 years old.
+Disease notwithstanding, most of the young women were married to men of their choosing within a month.
+All of the girls were between 14 and 19 years old.

-Unhappy with new husbands that spent much of their time in the woods not building new homes or planting them gardens, the girls staged what became known as the “Petticoat Rebellion.”
+Unhappy with new husbands that spent much of their time in the woods, not building new homes or planting them gardens, the girls staged what became known as the “Petticoat Rebellion.”
 Until they were provided a roof and food they refused “bed and board.”
 The men eventually came around.

 Historian Joan Martin maintains that there is little documentation that casket girls, considered among the ancestors of white French Creoles, were sent to Louisiana.
 Dr. Marcia Zug argues that there was, in fact, no evidence to support the fact that these women existed as such.
 The Ursuline order of nuns supposedly chaperoned the casket girls until they married, but the order has denied this.
 Martin suggests this was a myth, and that interracial relationships occurred from the beginning of the encounter among Europeans, Native Americans and Africans.
 She also writes that some Creole families who today identify as white had ancestors during the colonial period who were African or multiracial, and whose descendants married white over generations.

+In later years, it was common for Louisianans to claim that their descent was through the casquette girls rather than the correction girls, and later researchers would remark that while none of the correction girls had apparently had children, the casquette girls had been remarkably fertile.